2 COUNTRIES, 2 KINDS OF DUMPLINGS, 1 DRIVE FOR INNOVATION

 Deputy CEO, TaiwanPlus

-Jury Members will not judge the code or finished product (there just won’t be enough time), they will focus on the idea and its innovativeness, originality, and impact on the selected topic.
+Jury Members did not judge the code or finished product (there just won’t be enough time), they focused on the idea and its innovativeness, originality, and impact on the selected topic.

 .